wbrakowski/Admin-Toolbox-OnPrem/README.md

 ## How To Install the Toolbox

-To enable consultants to use this app, I compiled it for the different Business Central versions. </br>
-You can download these different apps from a separate [GitHub Repository](https://github.com/wbrakowski/Admin-Toolbox-Apps "GitHub Repository"). </br>

-The [readme of the repository](https://github.com/wbrakowski/Admin-Toolbox-Apps/blob/main/README.md "readme of the repository") describes the individual steps for the installation. </br>
+Clone this repository.
+Modify the app.json so it fits your Business Central version.
+Move the correct powershell runner from the folder "powershellrunners" to the folder ".netpackages".
+Make sure that there is only one powershell runner dll in the folder ".netpackages" to avoid weird errors.

 Currently the following object numbers are used by the Admin Toolbox:
-- Codeunits 50000, 50001
+- Codeunits 51000, 51001
-- Enum 50000
-- Table 50000, 50001
+- Table 51000, 51001
-- Page 50000-50002 </br>
+- Page 51000-51003 </br>

 In the toolbox, the languages German and English are maintained.